 | Read more…

-Tags: community · osm · spam · wikipedia
+Tags: community · openstreetmap · spam · wikipedia

 One of the things I like to do when on holiday is spending huge amounts of time and money in book shops and then more time reading the books.
 And inevitably the time runs out faster than the books, so my stack of unread books keeps growing.
 I recently added a new bookshelf conventiently located near my bed just for the unread books.
 There are just too many interesting things and interesting books about those things out there…